 India Before Colonization

 Even though the western free love movements were based on India's ancient sexual liberalism, India itself remains one of the most sexually regressive counties.
-Same sex relationships are still a criminal offense, production and distribution of all pornography is still illegal, movies are heavily censored for any sexual content.
+Same-sex relationships are still a criminal offense, the production, and distribution of all pornography are still illegal, movies are heavily censored for any sexual content.

 India and Sex - The Way it Can Be